-The sandbox game is difficult to nail down as it's spread across countless genres with disparate mechanics and settings.
-But all share a common trait: freedom.
+The best sandbox game is difficult to nail down, as the sandbox style is spread across countless genres with disparate mechanics and settings.
+But all sandboxes share a common trait: freedom.
 Whether it’s creating a whole world or building up a gang of criminals across a city, sandbox games leave most of the agency up to the player.
 They are universes to be experienced at a pace not dictated by developers.

 There needs to be a bit of clarity when looking at what makes a great sandbox game, though.
 They have, since the days of Elite and Ultima, referred to open world games filled with choice and diversions.
 But revisionist history would describe them as “games like Minecraft”.
-For the purposes of this exploration of the best of the bunch, we're including them all.
+For the purposes of this exploration of the best of the bunch, we're taking a look at them all.
 We support sandbox egalitarianism.

 Minecraft captures the essence of playing.
 It’s a tactile experience that evokes days spent building Lego creations in your bedroom.
 Limitations are few and far between, and usually, the simple installation of a Minecraft mod will smash down any those that do exist – it’s more concerned with giving players the tools to curate their own experience than telling them what to do.